-- attract executive officers who have demonstrated superior leadership and management skills; - retain the services of valued members of the executive team; - link the interests of the executive officers with those of the Shareholders; and, - · motivate executive officers to achieve excellence within their respective areas of responsibility.
+- attract executive officers who have demonstrated superior leadership and management skills; - retain the services of valued members of the executive team; - link and align the interests of the executive officers with those of Shareholders; and - motivate executive officers to achieve excellence within their respective areas of responsibility.

 A combination of fixed and variable compensation is used to motivate executives to achieve overall corporate goals.
 Fixed salary comprises a portion of the total cash compensation; however, annual cash bonuses and long-term Share-based compensation represent compensation that is "at risk" and thus may or may not be paid to the respective executive officer depending on achievement of applicable targets.
 No specific formulae have been developed to assign a specific weighting to each of these components.
-Instead, the Board of Directors and the Compensation Nominating and Corporate Governance Committee (the "CNCG Committee") assign compensation based on a subjective assessment of Corporation and individual performance.
+Instead, the Board and the CNCG Committee assign compensation based on a subjective assessment of Corporation and individual performance.

 Base salaries are set at a level that is sustainable and rational even when cost pressures in the industry are high.
 K-Bro does not fund private clubs, pension plans or other expensive perquisites for its executives.
-Our compensation program provides for a significant portion of each executive's annual compensation in the form of awards under the LTI plan that vest over time.
-K-Bro expects the value of these grants to reflect its performance over the longer term and believes that the inclusion of equity elements in its compensation program motivates executives to set and achieve goals that drive K-Bro's long-term success.
+Our compensation program pays a significant portion of each executive's annual compensation in the form of restricted share unit awards that vest over time.
+K-Bro expects the value of these grants to reflect the Corporation's performance over the longer term and believes that the inclusion of equity elements in its compensation program motivates executives to set and achieve goals that drive K-Bro's long-term success.